honzakral/django-threadedcomments/README.rst

 The ``threadedcomments_tags`` library is a drop-in replacement for the ``comments`` library that is required for the plain comments.
 The tags are forwards compatible;
-they support the same syntax as django.contrib.comments_ provides, and they add a few extra parameters.
+they support the same syntax as django_comments_ (or django.contrib.comments_) provides, and they add a few extra parameters.

 Fetching comment counts::